OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 Upon each state transition of a vault's round, LP positions are updated proportional to their share of the round's liquidity.
 Unlike standard token contracts like ERC-20, LP positions (locked/unlocked/stashed balances) are not stored in simple `address -> number` mappings.
 Instead, a mapping and pointers/flags are used to dynamically calculate an LP's position when needed.
 This is done to avoid iterating over each LP and updating their position every time the round's state transitions.

-> **💡 Note:** Without using a calcuate-on-the-spot method, the Pitchlake protocol would not be possible.
+> **💡 Note:** Without using a calculate-on-the-spot method, the Pitchlake protocol would not be possible.
 Imagine there are 1,000 LPs in a vault, once the next auction starts, all LP unlocked balances become locked, that would mean we'd need 2,000 storage writes track that.
-Instead, when we fetch an LP's balance, we perform come calculations on previous checkpoints/round outcomes/etc to determind the value of the position now.
+Instead, when we fetch an LP's balance, we perform come calculations on previous checkpoints/round outcomes/etc to determined the value of the position now.

 Positions are tracked in a deposit mapping along with checkpoints.
 For example, if this is Alice's first time depositing (1 ETH for the upcoming round which is 2), this is stored in the mapping like so: `positions[0xAlice, 2] = 1 ETH`.
 If Alice does not participate in the protocol (deposit/withdraw) for 10 rounds, this is still the only thing that is stored regarding her position.